A memoir of exile and rebellion—

 even as they didn’t speak any English.

-Within a few short years, he started his own gutter
+a few years, he started his own gutter company.

 At home, my mother preserved the traditional